 That’s because this summary will give you clarity on life.

-You will learn why most education sucks these days.
-And what true education really is.
+You will learn why most education sucks these days and what true education really means.

 You will learn about boredom.
 Most people get easily bored, right?